Nasir-dot/SafeWalk/README.md

 We know a web app can’t solve every problem — but it can help in the moments that matter.
 If even one person feels a little safer using this, it’s a win.

----

-📌 Replace `YOUR_USERNAME` with your actual GitHub username in the Git clone URL.